 For some evangelicals, this vision of American humanitarianism was deeply disconcerting.
 Missionaries struggling to nurture a sense of compassion for distant sufferers that spanned geographic, social, and ethnic separations were among the most distraught.
 Jennie Fuller, for example, condemned the notion that God had entrusted the United States with the “trusteeship” of “dependent nations and races.”
-Although she saw the conflict with Spain as a valiant fight for freedom which “broke forever the yoke of oppression that had so long rested upon the necks of the people,” Fuller criticized the United States’ ongoing intervention in the Philippines.
+Although she saw the conflict with Spain as a valiant fight for freedom that “broke forever the yoke of oppression that had so long rested upon the necks of the people,” Fuller criticized the United States’ ongoing intervention in the Philippines.
 “The world, now that the strain of sympathy is broken, says that [the Filipinos] are not ready for freedom and are only children,” she observed.
 By contrast, Fuller insisted that the Filipinos had a right to autonomy.
 Rather than acting as their protectors or stewards, “it is our duty to let time work out their problems for them,” she averred.
 “Better the mistakes of freedom, a thousand times over, than the cruel wrongs of oppression and degradation.”
 In keeping with her abolitionist forebears, Fuller believed that authentic Christianity required the ability to exercise moral agency.
 Subjugating the Filipinos to the rule of the United States against their will was, from this perspective, a form of slavery that violated both American political and Christian theological precepts.
 By denying the Filipinos’ fitness for self-governance, Fuller implied, the United States forced them into a position of dependency that was unjust and degrading.
 Images that portrayed America as the protector of an “ignorant” people, as the parent of “misguided” children, or even as the “almoner of the world,” in this view, exacerbated disparities and constituted difference, rather than cultivating the “strain of sympathy” that affirmed the common aspirations and “established rights of humanity.”

-Throughout the 1890s and the early years of the twentieth century, missionary critics of American military imperialism engaged in a visual campaign to counteract the hierarchies and subordinations inherent in the practices, rhetoric and pictorial representations of colonial expansion.
+Throughout the 1890s and the early years of the twentieth century, missionary critics of American military imperialism engaged in a visual campaign to counteract the hierarchies and subordinations inherent in the practices, rhetoric, and pictorial representations of colonial expansion.
 Pictures that portrayed indigenous churches as self-reliant, independent, self-propagating entities were particularly popular.
 The photograph most frequently reproduced in the Christian and Missionary Alliance during this period, for example, celebrated the opening of a new chapel at the C&MA’s Akola mission station built “almost entirely” through the monetary contributions and physical labor of local believers.
 While C&MA missionaries were certainly not alone in their attempts to foster a self-supporting, self-governing, and self-extending “native church,” the Fullers and their co-workers were “among the pioneers of Industrial mission work” that provided training in “good trades” such as “carpentry, tinsmithing and weaving” so that converts would “be able to support themselves as Christians.”
 During the famine years, C&MA missionaries regularly reiterated their commitment to upholding the self-sufficiency of the Christian community and to preserving the autonomy of all sufferers who sought their assistance.
-Rather than pressuring petitioners to convert or linking aid with spiritual performance, Marcus Fuller explained that C&MA missionaries were “slow to baptize during the famine for fear of getting ‘rice Christians,” preferring to wait until “the pressure of hunger is past” and thus allowing people to choose Christ “freely.”
+Rather than pressuring petitioners to convert or linking aid with spiritual performance, Marcus Fuller explained that C&MA missionaries were “slow to baptize during the famine for fear of getting ‘rice Christians,’” preferring to wait until “the pressure of hunger is past” and thus allowing people to choose Christ “freely.”
 By providing employment through building and irrigation programs, and selling the grains distributed through the Christian Herald at “cheap rates,” C&MA workers also aimed to relieve the hungry “without taking away their independence, and making paupers of them.”
 “We wish to give as little gratuitous help as possible,” Jennie Fuller explained.
-Instead, missionaries would “Help The People To Help Themselves.”
+Instead, missionaries would “Help the People to Help Themselves.”